By Casey Reid 1 min read

 Pre-Flop Strategy Adjustments

 Pre-flop play in Short Deck Poker requires significant adjustments from traditional strategies.
-Since the deck contains only high cards (6 and above), premium hands such as pocket Aces, Kings, and Queens become even more valuable.
+Since the deck contains only high cards (6 and above), premium hands such as Pocket Aces, Kings, and Queens become even more valuable.

 For example, hands like AA or KK should be played aggressively pre-flop, often raised to thin the field, as their equity increases in this game.
 Conversely, weaker hands like Suited Connectors (e.g., 7-8 suited) or low pairs (below 6) are less effective, with many players opting for fold strategies more frequently.